 The Peakspot Lodge is normally quiet and laid back.
 It is a tranquil resting nest for tourists before and after physically taxing Volcano National Park’s expeditions.
 Located at the shadow of Virunga, this serene facility is ideal for kicking back, relaxing and nursing sore muscles after hours of gorilla trekking or hiking the likes of Karisimbi mountain.
-That was not the case one Saturday night in March when a group of Kigali-based party animals invaded the serene camping site and threw a party until wee hours of Sunday morning.
+That was not the case when a group of Kigali-based party animals invaded the serene camping site and threw a party until wee hours of Sunday morning sometime in March.

 There was something different about this party.
 Something different is what this group was looking for when they headed north.
-For once, they wanted to take a break from the Kigali clubs mentioned above and take the party to the real jungle.
+For once, they wanted to take a break from the Kigali clubs mentioned above and do their thing in the real jungle.
 To feed their creativity, they had to try out something new, satisfy their thirst for change and explore new possibilities.
 A little bit of perspective is all we need to gain a great appreciation and a sense of value for what surrounds us.
-This generation is always eager to visit new places and try new things.
-They are driven by the stimulation of new discoveries.

 Volcano National Park is a blessing to Kinigi sector.
 Since its re-opening in 1999, numerous tourists have been visiting the area, thanks to assuring security and proactive marketing.
 Revival of the park and its emergence as a popular destination is proof that with the right strategy and implementation of appropriate policies, a post-conflict country can successfully focus on sustainable tourism and lift its people out of poverty.